Bug report #17535

 might be the begin transaction command is sent in a context where it's not expected

 I don't get it.
 How can an edit command be issued while the transaction has not begun.
 I'll try and see if I can understand what's going on, but I'd really, really appreciate some pointers to reproduce the bug.

-#5 Updated by Vincent Mora about 2 years ago
+#5 Updated by Vincent Mora over 2 years ago